jadawhite21/pyalbum/README.md

 ```
 You will then be prompted with a list of available Wikipedia results related to
 either the album or the artist.
 Choose the one related to the desired album.
 Finally, the program will begin creating the album.

+It will use the first studio album released by the artist.
+Studio albums with
-Allow some time to
+"Side A/Side B" track order will also be considered.
+Allow some time to run
-run backend processes.
-You will know the program is successfully running
+backend processes.
+You will know the program is successfully running once the
-once the output "Now downloading..." appears.
+output "Now downloading..." appears.

 ### Troubleshoot